-Watts: Engineering Documentation Control Handbook, page 49:
+Monahan: Engineering Documentation Control Practices and Procedures, page 33

 The most critical of these issues is that, over time, the significant numbering systems tend to break down. ...
 As time passes, variations arise which were not foreseen.
 One digit was set aside where two are now needed.
 Significant numbers thus tend to lose their significance.
 They no longer do the classification coding function intended by their inventors.

-As Director of Engineering Standards at General Motors, I had responsibility for issuing blocks of part numbers for all GM engineering units.
+I had responsibility for issuing blocks of part numbers for all GM engineering units.
 I was involved [in] multiple efforts to define a "smart" part number scheme that works.
 We never found one. ....
 The easiest and simplest solution is a purely sequential numbering system where the number has no significance other than [as] a tracking ID.

-Part numbering systems supported by PDXpert PLM software§
+Part numbering supported by PDXpert PLM software§

 Like most part numbering software, PDXpert PLM software can follow industry part number best practices by sequentially assigning document and part numbers.
 If you help your users by separating your part numbers into short groups (e.g., 1234-5678), PDXpert PLM software will ignore the delimiting characters when incrementing: 1234-9999 is followed by 1235-0000.